ezEngine/docs/docs/custom-code/typescript/custom-ts-components.md

 ## Writing Your Component

 To initialize things, use the `OnSimulationStarted()` callback.
 For regular updates, put your code into the `Tick()` function.
-Use [messaging (TODO)](ts-messaging.md) to communicate with unknown component types or when a delay is desired.
+Use [messaging](ts-messaging.md) to communicate with unknown component types or when a delay is desired.
 For all known component types, you can call functions or read and write properties directly.

 For an overview what functionality is available through TypeScript, check out the [TypeScript API](ts-api.md).